 2. Engage in Random Acts of SEL

 Having selected a competence to focus on, it would be possible to give frequent one-minute spontaneous exercises on your competence of choice.
-You could, for example, find a photograph or video online depicting everyday conflict.
+You could, for example, find a photo or video online depicting everyday conflict.
 Show it to the class and go through the prompts from above.
-This does not take a lot of time, gives students more opportunities to build SEL “muscle,” and gives you, the teacher, additional information about how your students are progressing.
+This does not take much time, gives students more opportunities to build SEL “muscles,” and gives you, the teacher, additional information about how your students are progressing.

 3. Use Teachable Moments

-As a result, daily life, particularly in unstructured settings, provides lots of teachable moments.
+As a result, daily life, particularly in unstructured settings, provides many teachable moments.
 Conflict on the playground?
 Coach problem-solving.
 Heated disagreement during group work on a math problem?
 Walk the students through the problem-solving process.
-(Bonus if you ask each child what the other is thinking and feeling, to exercise emotion recognition and social perspective-taking).
+(Bonus if you ask each child what the other is thinking and feeling to practice emotion recognition and social perspective-taking).
 You get the idea.

 Just the Beginning

-I am reasonably confident that the ideas I shared above can help any teacher integrate SEL practices throughout the school day, even during a pandemic.
-I am also confident that this is the tip of the iceberg.
-After picking a competence and getting clear about what it is, I know from experience that a motivated team of educators can come up with a dozen creative ways to reinforce the competencies measured by your assessment.
+I am reasonably confident that the ideas I shared above can help any teacher integrate SEL practices throughout the school day.
+I am also confident that this is just the tip of the iceberg.
+After picking a competence and getting clear about what it is, I know from experience that a motivated team of educators can devise a dozen creative ways to reinforce the competencies measured by your assessment.